Deep Kronecker Network: Introduction

-In statistics community, there are also numerous attempts in developing methodologies for medical imaging analysis.
-One of the most commonly used strategy is to vectorize the image data and use the obtained pixels as independent predictors.
-Built on this strategy, various methods have been developed in the literature.
-To list a few, Total Variation \citep[TV,][]{rudin1992nonlinear} based approaches, e.g., \citet{wang2017generalized}, aim to promote smoothness in the vectorized coefficients.
-Bayesian methods model the vectorized coefficients with certain prior distribution, such as the Ising prior \citep{goldsmith2014smooth}, Gaussian process \citep{kang2018scalar}, etc. Although the aforementioned methods have demonstrated their effectiveness in different applications, vectorizing the image data is clearly not an optimal strategy.
-Not mentioning that the spatial information could be omitted, the resulted ultra high-dimensional vectors also face severe computational limitations.
-Recently, \citet{wu2022sparse} proposed an innovative framework named Sparse Kronecker Product Decomposition (SKPD) to detect signal regions in image regression.
-The proposed approach is appealing for sparse signal detection, but unable to analyze medical imaging data with dense signals.

-When image data are represented as three or higher order tensors (such as MRI or fMRI), \citet{zhou2013tensor} proposed a tensor regression (TR) framework that impose a CANDECOMP/PARAFAC (CP) low-rank structure on the tensor coefficients.
-By imposing the CP structure, the number of unknown parameters in the tensor coefficients could be significantly reduced, so the computation could also be eased.
-Built on the CP structure, \citet{feng2021brain} further proposed a new Internal Variation (IV) penalization to mimic the effects of TV and promote smoothness of image coefficients.
-While the TR framework is effective, it is designed for general tensor represented predictors, and does not fully utilize the special nature of image data.
-As a consequence, it is unable to achieve the prediction power as CNN.
+Within the statistics community, numerous endeavors have been made to develop methodologies for medical imaging analysis.
+A common strategy involves vectorizing the images and utilizing the resulting pixels as independent predictors.
+Based on this strategy, various methods have been developed in the literature, such as Total Variation and fused Lasso based approaches \citep{rudin1992nonlinear, wang2017generalized,tibshirani2005sparsity}, Bayesian methods \citep{goldsmith2014smooth, kang2018scalar}, etc. In spite of their effectiveness in different applications, vectorizing the images is clearly not an optimal strategy.
+Not mentioning the loss of spatial information, the resulting ultra high-dimensional vectors also face severe computational limitations.
+When image data are represented as tensors, \citet{zhou2013tensor} proposed a tensor regression framework that imposes a canonical polyadic (CP) low-rank structure on the tensor coefficients, with which the number of unknown parameters could be significantly reduced.
+Built on that, \citet{feng2021brain} further proposed a new Internal Variation penalization to mimic the effects of Total Variation and promote smoothness of image coefficients.
+While the tensor regression framework is appealing, it is designed for general tensor represented predictors, and does not fully utilize the special nature of image data.
+Recently, \citet{wu2022sparse} proposed an innovative framework named Sparse Kronecker Product Decomposition to detect signal regions in image regression.
+While this approach is specifically designed for sparse signal detection, it is not well-suited for the analysis of images with dense signals.